-- a. have clear policies to promote accountability, integrity, and public confidence in the administration and management of NPOs; - b. encourage and undertake outreach and educational programmes to raise and deepen awareness among NPOs as well as the donor community about the potential vulnerabilities of NPOs to terrorist financing abuse and terrorist financing risks, and the measures that NPOs can take to protect themselves against such abuse; - c. work with NPOs to develop and refine best practices to address terrorist financing risk and vulnerabilities and thus protect them from terrorist financing abuse; and - d. encourage NPOs to conduct transactions via regulated financial channels, wherever feasible, keeping in mind the varying capacities of financial sectors in different countries and in different areas of urgent charitable and humanitarian concerns. - 2.14.
+Sustained outreach concerning terrorist financing issues - Criterion 8.2 Countries should: (a) have clear policies to promote accountability, public confidence integrity, and in the administration and management of NPOs; (b) encourage and undertake outreach and educational programmes to raise and deepen awareness among NPOs as well as the donor community about the potential vulnerabilities of NPOs to terrorist financing abuse and terrorist financing risks, and the measures that NPOs can take to protect themselves against such abuse; (c) work with NPOs to develop and refine best practices to address terrorist financing risk and vulnerabilities and thus protect them from terrorist financing abuse; and

+(d) encourage NPOs to conduct transactions via regulated financial channels, wherever feasible, keeping in mind the varying capacities of financial sectors in different countries and in different areas of urgent charitable and humanitarian concerns.

 Finally, FATF Recommendation 8 requires countries should take steps to promote effective supervision or monitoring such that they are able to demonstrate that risk-based measures apply to NPOs at risk of terrorist financing abuse.

-3. THE EMERGING ISSUES ON THE MUTUAL EVALUATION REPORT (MER) CONCERNING THE NPO SECTOR OF UGANDA
+THE EMERGING ISSUES ON THE MUTUAL EVALUATION REPORT (MER) CONCERNING THE NPO SECTOR OF UGANDA

-- 3.1.
-In the previous chapter we have seen that the current Ugandan AML/CFT framework that considers NPOs as accountable persons presents several inconsistencies with the FATF recommendations as it: - 3.1.1.applies to the NPO sector indiscriminately, without identifying those specific NPOs that may be exposed to TF abuse; - 3.1.2. requires the application of AML/CFT requirements envisaged by FATF for FIs and DNFBPs to the whole NPO sector, without any consideration of the actual risk of the NPO sector and - 3.1.3.does not take an RBA to the NPO sector or a sustained outreach concerning TF issues for the NPO sector. - 3.2.
-It is important to underline the findings of the MER of Uganda concerning these aspects.
-In 2016 Uganda underwent an assessment of technical compliance and of effectiveness of its AML/CFT framework against the FATF Recommendation, which was conducted by ESAAMLG.
+14. In the previous chapter we have seen that the current Ugandan AML/CFT framework that considers NPOs as accountable persons presents several inconsistencies with the FATF recommendations as it i) applies to the NPO sector indiscriminately, without identifying those specific NPOs that may be exposed to TF abuse; ii) requires the application of AML/CFT requirements envisaged by FATF for FIs and DNFBPs to the whole NPO sector, without any consideration of the actual risk of the NPO sector and iii) does not take a RBA to the NPO sector or a sustained outreach concerning TF issues for the NPO sector.

+15. It is important to underline the findings of the MER of Uganda concerning these aspects.
+In 2016 Uganda underwent an assessment of technical compliance and of effectiveness of its AML/CFT framework against the FATF Recommendation, which was conducted by ESAAMLG..
 The report, which assessed also FATF Recommendation 8 and IO10 recommends Uganda to exclude NPOs from the application of the AMLA.
 In particular, the MER (para 203) explicitly notes that "NGO's, although not required by the FATF Recommendations, are listed as reporting entities".
 One of the Recommended Actions (RA) under Immediate Outcome (IO) 10, which Uganda, as a member of ESAAMLG, is required to implement, recommends that "The country should no longer designate NPOs as DNFBPs (which is not an FATF requirement) and use some of the resources that subsequently become available to undertake a review of the TF risk in the NPO sector."

-However, Uganda has not implemented this recommendation.
-Uganda is yet to identify, among the NPOs that fall within the FATF definition, the specific subset that is exposed to TF abuse. - 3.3.
-This is emphasized in the overall conclusions concerning IO10, where it is stated (para 189) that "The authorities need to do more in order to identify and address the TF risks which exist in the sector and create a regime that only targets the NPOs that are at risk for being abused for TF (instead of the current regime which designates all NPOs as DNFBPs".
+16. This is emphasized in the overall conclusions concerning IO10, where it is stated (para 189) that "The authorities need to do more in order to identify and address the TF risks which exist in the sector and create a regime that only targets the NPOs that are at risk for being abused for TF (instead of the current regime which designates all NPOs as DNFBPs".